nwchemgit/nwchem-wiki/Software-supporting-NWChem.md

 While we have done our best to compile an exhaustive list of software using NWChem, we might have missed packages and/or incorrectly described some software features.
-Please use this [Github Issue feature](https://github.com/nwchemgit/nwchem/issues "wikilink") to provide feedback on this page content.
+Please use the [Github Issue feature](https://github.com/nwchemgit/nwchem/issues "wikilink") to provide feedback on this page content.

 ## User interface software